Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 That would only make it worse.

-Because you dead air, I mean, it never hurt anybody, but I don't want to go by while I'm taking a sip.
+Dead air, I mean, it never hurt anybody, but I don't want to go by while I'm taking a sip.

-You know, so you know, theater of the mind stuff here, folks.
+You know, so, you know, theater of the mind stuff here, folks.

 All right, I think that helped.